 Note: A mapping configured in SSA does not guarantee the mapping will occur in real time.
 Each field mapping between a request and an associated entity will be checked for validity as well as permissions.
 For example, if you map the Request Description field to the Project Title field, and the request description contains 200 characters, the mapping would not be possible since the Project Title field is limited to 80 characters.

 If you configure a request to support associations (remember to include at least one of the Associations sections in a request category), end users can associate a request to an existing project/task/issue, or create a new project/task/issue from a request.
 If the user creates an entity from within a request, the entity is automatically associated with that request (note that the entity can be un-associated by the end user).
-In either scenario, users can populate fields when creating (and associating) the new entity, or can copy the mapped field values to an existing associated entity.
+In either scenario, users can populate fields when creating (and associating) the new entity, or can copy the mapped field values to an existing associated entity (see Mapping Rules below).
 You can create mappings for any/all of the categories of the associated entity.
 For example, if you have configured a request to support project associations, then the mapping section will allow you to create mappings to each project category - the available categories will be listed like the following: Project: Category Name1, Project: Category Name2, and so on, as shown below.

 To be able to create the new entity and populate the mapped values, the end user will need to have Request > Edit permission and entity > Create permission for the designated entity (projects supported with current release).
 To copy data to an existing entity, the end user will need to have Edit > Request permission on the request and Edit > Details permissions for the associated entity.

 You can map fields between requests and fields on other entities that are of the identical field type.
 For example, if you want to map the Description field on the request (a text box field type), you can map it to any text box field in an associated entity category.
 Note that fields that might superficially seem like they are match, are not.
 For example, the request Priority list is a different field type than the project Priority list, and as a result cannot be mapped.
 Same for the request Status list and the project Status list.
 You can map between the same lookup list that appears on two associated entities (Java-defined lookup lists cannot be mapped).
-When creating a new entity, the target entity field must be Show on New = Yes; to update an existing entity, the target field must be editable.

 User-defined fields (UDFs) can be mapped between requests and associated entities.
 In fact, these are the most common fields to map, as you have the most control over the mapping.
 For example, you can create UDFs for your requests that have counterparts that you have created for the associated entity.
 That way you can be assured that there are matching fields types (field type and subtype) with which to create your mappings.